Whether you see us in-person or by Video Visit, we're here for you.

 ● Other persistent change in bowel movement patterns

-Diagnostic tests and imaging: [P] There is no definitive test for IBS.
-In fact, there is no sign of the disorder when the intestine is examined.
+Diagnostic tests and imaging: There is no definitive test for IBS.
 A set of criteria can be used to diagnose IBS based upon the physician taking a careful history and performing a physical examination.
 Depending upon a person’s individual symptoms, some testing may need to be done to evaluate for other conditions.
 These tests may include:

 ● Blood, urine, and stool tests